slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Focus on what you can easily give that empowers others.

 Validate your business by finding paying clients.
-If something is worth doing, sales will come easy and dollars will be high.
-If you have to drag people along kicking and screaming, you’re wasting your time.
-The more they pay, the more they value it — the consumer votes with his wallet.
-It’s not about what you know, it’s about who trusts you to solve their problems.
-Often, it requires the technical skills.
-Always, it requires the persuasion skills.
+If something is worth doing, sales come easily and dollars are high.
+If you have to drag people along, you’re wasting time.
+The more they pay, the more they value it—the consumer votes with their wallet.
+It’s not about what you know; it’s about who trusts you to solve their problems.
+Often it requires technical skills.
+Always persuasion skills.

-First try to sell it.
-Than build it.
-If you build something that people say they’ll pay for and then they don’t then this is problematic, but also normal and doesn’t make you a «wannapreneur».
-At that point it’s just part of the struggle.
+First try to sell it, then build it.
+If people say they’ll pay but don’t, it’s normal, not wannapreneurship.
+It’s just part of the struggle.

 Hints:

-- If you have an idea, test it and launch now.
-It’s called putting out a “minimally viable product” or MVP.
-Timing is the most important factor in startup success (quick to start but not the first).
-Team and execution came next.
+- If you have an idea, test and launch now (MVP).
+Timing is key in startup success (quick to start, not necessarily first).
+Team and execution follow.
 Find the 80/20 solution.
-Don’t put a bunch of effort to find out there’s no paying demand.
+Don’t invest heavy effort only to discover no paying demand.
-- The bottleneck for success often is not knowledge of the tools, but lack of understanding of the customer needs.
-It’s easier when YOU are the customer.
-Start with something you’re interested in.
-Don’t worry about the theory, focus on solving the problem.
+- The bottleneck is rarely tool knowledge—it’s understanding customer needs.
+It’s easier when you are the customer.
+Start with what interests you.
+Skip theory; solve the problem.
 - Do the math.
-When evaluating an idea make sure the math scales.
-E.g. If you’re looking for a restaurant location, look at how many seats, average price of meal, average turnover time, multiply it out.
-Will even max capacity pay the rent?
-How many potential sales, how much does it cost to reach them, what is a conversion rate to expect?
-How much can you produce in an hour, will that ever pay you enough?
+For any idea, check if it scales: seats × average meal price × turnover for a restaurant.
+Will max capacity cover rent?
+Potential sales × reach cost × expected conversion?
+Production per hour — will it pay enough?
-- In some complex and mature markets if you start small you my never be able to compete with existent players.
+- In complex, mature markets, starting small may prevent competing with incumbents.
 - Create a culture that rewards killing ideas.
-Nobody gets fired.
-In fact, people get praised when we kill something, we saved a lot of money.
+No one gets fired—people get praised for saving money.
-- Do things manually at first.
-Don’t scale your team/product until you have built something people want.
-Only after you are over running your ability to do things manually you do have to worry about automation.
+- Do things manually first.
+Don’t scale team/product until people want it.
+Automate only when manual capacity is overwhelmed.
-- Focus on revenue generating activities: if it is not going to earn you money, then don’t do it or outsource them so you have more time to work on your cash flow.
+- Focus on revenue-generating activities.
+If it doesn’t earn money, don’t do it or outsource to free time for cash flow.
-- Deliver a little bit more than expected.
-That’ll help to get you some recommendations.
+- Deliver a little more than expected for recommendations.
-- «Fire» nasty, time consuming and time wasting clients.
+- «Fire» nasty, time-consuming clients.
-- Entrepreneurs are more risk averse than general population.
-Budget pessimistically using the worst case scenario.
+- Entrepreneurs are more risk-averse than average.
+Budget pessimistically using worst-case scenarios.
-- There’s the myth that failure makes you a better entrepreneur.
-This is true only if you study your failures.
+- Failure improves entrepreneurship only if you study it.

 > *"Don’t open a shop unless you know how to smile."
 -- vox populi*